mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     must be kept of which way a vehicle is facing.
 Vehicle-mounted weapons – and armed passengers, to a lesser extent – are restricted to certain fi re arcs.
-- Vehicles are considered to move on the driver’s Initiative.
+- Vehicles are considered to move on the driver's Initiative.
 The driver must spend a minor action every round to keep control of the vehicle under normal circumstances – a straight road or simple maneuvers – or a signifi cant action to navigate